Ombraz logo

 All articles

-Why do you plant Mangrove trees instead of other trees?Updated 9 months ago
+Why do you plant Mangrove trees instead of other trees?Updated a year ago

 No other tree species on the planet provides more environmental and socioeconomic benefits than mangrove trees.
 But the #1 reason we choose to plant mangrove trees is their remarkable carbon sequestration abilities.